airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 | **Running** | The connection is currently actively syncing                                                        |
 | **Paused**  | The connection is disabled and is not scheduled to run automatically                                |

-3. On the Status tab for a connection, the status is displayed as an icon to the left of the connection name.
+3. On the **Status** tab for a connection, there is a list of associated Streams.
+To the left of the name for each Stream, there is an icon that displays its status.

 ## Review the stream status